 - Determine if clay lick use is correlated with parrot abundance.

 - Determine how large macaw nest success varies with relation to food supply and climate.

 - Document the nutritional content of parrot foods in the forest to better understand the role of clay lick in the diet of macaws and parrots.

 - Determine the health status of adult and young parrots to use this information to help manage parrots in captivity (in conjunction with Drs.
-Hoppes from the Department of Small Animal Clinical Sciences at the Texas A&M CVM).
+Hoppes from the Department of Small Animal Clinical Sciences at the Texas A&M VMBS).